dfrnt-labs/terminusdb-docs-static/src/app/docs/json-diff-and-patch/page.md

 Get started with the simple steps below.

-> If using **TerminusCMS with Python**, connect to your TerminusCMS cloud instance first - see [Connect with the Python Client](/docs/connect-with-python-client/) for instructions if required.
+> If using **TerminusDB with Python**, connect to your TerminusDB cloud instance first - see [Connect with the Python Client](/docs/connect-with-python-client/) for instructions if required.

 1. [Create an endpoint](#createanendpoint)